brenthompson2/brenthompson2.github.io/_posts/projects/2017-12-11-transy-language-spec.markdown

 permalink: /transy-language-spec
 categories: C++
 excerpt: The Transy Language defined for the Compiler Construction course during the fall of 2017 at Transylvania University
-image: /assets/img/project-images/transy-compiler-executor.png
+image: /assets/img/transy-logo-bat.png
-imageAlt: Console During Use
+imageAlt: Transylvania Raf Logo
 ---

 ## The Transy Language

 The language itself was only ever verbally described to the students in class.
-There were certain specifics that everybody needed to meet, but overall each compiler implemented some aspects differently than other.
+There were certain specifics that everybody needed to meet, but otherwise the implementations were all individual.
 It is a loosely typed, procedural language that it Touring Complete.
-It gets complicated as there is a goto command, but it is fairly easy to learn and use
+The syntax for the language can most easily be compared to BASIC.
+It is fairly easy to learn and use, but be careful with those `goto` commands.

 The type system:
 - ID = variable or constant
 - Literal = "string of words" or $literalVariable
 - Array = An aggregate data type for IDs

+See the project page for my [Transy Compiler & Executor](/transy-compiler-executor) for more information.

-## The Commands
+### The Commands

 #### read